jshin83/data-structures-and-algorithms/left_join/README.md

 <!-- Description of the challenge -->
 Join the second HashMap value to the first Hashmap key if it exists.

+### Stretch goal
+Additional method that takes in third param String joinType, which may be "left" or "right".
+Case-insensitive, ignores spaces before and after.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
 I iterate through the first HashMap and add its key and value to my result HashMap.